asyncjs/async-website/_posts/2016-02-18-graham-and-yann.md

 published: true
 ---

-In this special two for one evening, we'll be welcoming Graham Smith to the Async stage for the first time, with a talk tentatively entitled "From Local To Live".
-He'll be joined by Yann Eves with an as yet unnamed talk.
+In this special two for one evening, we'll be welcoming Graham Smith to the Async stage for the first time, with a talk entitled "From Local To Live":

+> Local development environments and deploying to live servers can be tricky and also subjective.
+At Clearleft, over the course of a year, we moved to using Virtual Machines for local development and unmanaged servers for our hosting.
+We then wrote a command-line tool focused on simplifying local development and managing our remote servers.
+We called it ‘Elf’.

+> In this talk I’d like to share our setup, the system we built and some of the things we’ve learnt along the way.

+Graham will be joined by Yann Eves with an as yet unnamed talk.

 Further details TBC.